 Gangani or the Grand Canyon of West Bengal has been formed due to the deep valley cutting and erosion of the river Shilabati.
 The rocks are made of red ferric sandstones.

 You can cover both places in a day within ₹500.

 3. Khirai, Purba Medinipur

-Flowers are one of the most wonderful creations of God.
-According to research, Flowers spread happiness, peace, and harmony among all beings.
+I think flowers are one of the most wonderful creations of God.
+According to research, flowers spread happiness, peace, and harmony among all beings.
 One place to witness a large variety of flowers is the Valley of Flowers in Khirai, in Purba Medinipur near Paschimkallo and Dokanda village.

 You can visit the places if you have ₹500 in your wallet.
-Several vibrant colored and amazing flowers are cultivated along the lands bordering Kanshai and Kangsabati River.
+Several vibrant colored and amazing flowers are cultivated along the lands bordering the Kanshai and Kangsabati Rivers.

 You can reach Khirai from Howrah station within 2 hours by Kharagpur local trains and after you reach the station you have to take the narrow lanes beside railroads towards Panshkura.

 The land of flowers lies between Khirai and Panshkura.
 The blend of colors in the flower fields looks dazzling.
 There are not only flowers but also farmlands.
 Beautiful flowers like marigold, asters, wheat William.
 There are acres of gardens filled with flowers like red roses, Chandramallkias, etc.

 The laborers work hard for more yield of flowers.
 You have to follow all the guidelines before you click photographs or visit the Flower Valley.